What you need to know: vaping, alcohol, drugs and safe driving

 Light and intermittent smoking, or social smoking, is less harmful than heavy smoking.
 However, it still increases the risks of heart disease, lung cancer, cataracts, and many other conditions.

-There is also a risk of light smoking becoming more regular, especially among people who mix cannabis and tobacco.
-Many social smokers go on to become regular smokers.
+There is also a risk of light smoking becoming more regular because people become nicotine dependent without realising it.
+This is the case among people who mix cannabis and tobacco.

 If cannabis is always mixed with tobacco and used regularly, smokers often become nicotine dependent.
-They may not think of themselves as tobacco smokers, but they still have the same risks as cigarette smokers.
+They may not think of themselves as tobacco smokers, but they still have the same or higher risks as cigarette smokers (there is more tar in smoked cannabis) and the tobacco in the mull (tobacco and cannabis mix) makes them nicotine dependent.

 Do you get more drunk off spirits or beers?

-There is more alcohol in spirits compared with beers.
-For example, 30ml of a high strength spirit amounts to 1.0 standard drinks, whereas 285ml of a mid-strength beer is 0.8 standard drinks.
+Spirits contain more alcohol than beers.
+For example, 30ml of a high-strength spirit amounts to 1.0 standard drinks, whereas 285ml of a mid-strength beer is 0.8 standard drinks.

 The drink-driving limit refers to the amount of alcohol in the bloodstream or blood alcohol concentration (BAC).
 This is measured in grams per 100ml.
-NSW has three blood alcohol concentration (BAC) limits: zero, under 0.02 and under 0.05, depending on the type of licence you have.
-Learner, P1 and P2 drivers and riders must have a zero alcohol limit.
+NSW has three blood alcohol concentration (BAC) limits: zero, under 0.02 and 0.05, depending on the type of license you have.
+Learner, P1 and P2 drivers and riders must have a zero-alcohol limit.
 They are more vulnerable to the effects of alcohol than experienced drivers.
 This means you cannot have any alcohol in your bloodstream.
 More information is at The Centre for Road Safety

 Is methylated spirits safe to drink?

-No, methylated spirits is denatured alcohol and is not safe to drink.
+No, methylated spirits are denatured alcohol and are not safe to drink.
 Denatured alcohol is ethanol that has additives to make it poisonous, bad-tasting, foul-smelling, or nauseating.
 Drinking methylated spirits can lead to:

 • headache